Procurement Policies and Procedures

 The Confidentiality of Quotations

-Price quotations are given to Iona College in confidence and shall not be revealed to any other vendor or unauthorized person.
+Price quotations are given to Iona University in confidence and shall not be revealed to any other vendor or unauthorized person.

 Demonstration or Sample Material